Hookah: Middle East

 In the Arab world and the Middle East, people smoke waterpipes as part of their culture and traditions.
 Local names of waterpipe in the Middle East are, argila, čelam/čelīm, ḡalyān or ghalyan, ḥoqqa, nafas, nargile, and shisha.

 Social smoking is done with a single or double hose hookah, and sometimes even triple or quadruple hose hookahs are used at parties or small get-togethers.
 When the smoker is finished, they either place the hose back on the table, signifying that it is available, or hand it from one user to the next, folded back on itself so that the mouthpiece is not pointing at the recipient.

 Most cafés in the Middle East offer shishas.
 Cafés are widespread and are among the chief social gathering places in the Arab world (akin to public houses in Britain).

 Gaza

-In 2010 the Hamas-led Islamist government of Gaza imposed a ban on women smoking the popular hookahs in public.
+In 2010 the Hamas-led Islamist government of Gaza imposed a ban on women smoking hookahs in public.
 A spokesman for the Interior Ministry explained that "It is inappropriate for a woman to sit cross-legged and smoke in public.
 It harms the image of our people."
 The ban was soon lifted later that year and women returned to smoking in popular venues like the cafe of Gaza's Crazy Water Park.